MsVron/showerlog/NEON_SETUP_GUIDE.md

 2. Set up alerts if approaching limits
 3. Consider upgrading to paid plans for production

-Your Neon database is now ready for your showerthoughts application!
+Your Neon database is now ready for your ShowerLog application!
 The serverless nature means it will scale automatically and only charge you for what you use.